-- Read the information in "Planning a FlashCopy logical drive" on page 8 and "Using the script editor and the command-line interface." - · Perform the procedures that are described in the previous sections: - 1.
-"Prepare the host operating system" on page 21 - "Create a FlashCopy logical drive using the FlashCopy Logical Drive wizard" on page 21 - 3.
-"Mapping the FlashCopy logical drive to the host" on page 22 cfgmgr
+- Read the information in "Planning a FlashCopy logical drive" on page 8 and "Using the script editor and the command-line interface" on page 26. - Perform the procedures that are described in the previous sections: - 1.
+"Prepare the host operating system" on page 21 - "Create a FlashCopy logical drive using the FlashCopy Logical Drive wizard" on page 22 - 3.
+"Mapping the FlashCopy logical drive to the host" on page 23 cfgmgr